 An early education experience for your pre-schooler that teaches life skills, encourages critical thinking and inspires curiosity about their world

 Little Cheverells Montessori School lay back from the lane behind a Horse Chestnut tree and hawthorn hedgerow sprayed with white flowers.
 I’d started a diploma course with the London School of Modern Montessori and I was visiting the school to learn more about child-centred early education.

 Mrs Smith greets me warmly.
-At one end of the room a little boy, no more than three, is washing his hands in a low basin, brushing his nails with the miniature brush.
+At one end of the room a little boy, no more than three, is washing his hands in a low basin, brushing his nails with a child-size brush.
 He is deep in concentration.
 Seated at a low table, a girl polishes a silver jug, inspecting it closely.
 A boy bends over a tray as he works to restore the pattern engraved on its surface, and a girl buttons up gingham fabric on a wooden frame.
 This is the Practical Life area where children learn to care for themselves and their environment.

 Other children work on mats on the floor, building the Pink Tower or lining up the Number Rods.
 They work for as long as they want; there is no schedule.
 In the book corner, a teacher reads The Very Hungry Caterpillar.
 Catherine is putting on an apron at the easel and Tom is looking at frogspawn collected from pond dipping yesterday.

 In the adjacent room, large windows welcome the sunlight.
 Daisy draws carefully around a rectangular template before copying the pattern of a flag she has chosen and then cutting it out.
 Children learn pencil control this way.
 Olivia sits cross-legged on her mat.
 She traces the tactile ‘H’ of a sandpaper letter as she makes a “huh” sound, before placing a miniature hat next to the letter.

 At break time, children place a tea cloth and a vase of flowers on each table before forming a queue to choose a small china cup and saucer that they carry to the table.
 Mrs Smith sits at the piano.
 “Who’s passing the apple around?” she sings as her fingers dance over the keys.